 The open source has the advantage that it can measure reactive neutral radicals, such as atomic oxygen, and ions.
 In this mode, the ambient neutral gas density is sampled directly with no stagnation enhancement and no collisions with the surfaces of the instrument.
 For open source ion measurements, the NMS angular response can be increased beyond the geometric view cone by adjusting the voltages on the ion collimator lenses.
-For neutral sampling in the open source mode, the ion collimator lenses and the repeller lens remove incoming ions and electrons, which could cause spurious ionization of neutral species, and allows only neutrals to pass into the ionization region.
+For neutral sampling in the open source mode, the ion collimator lenses and the repeller lens remove incoming ions and electrons, which could cause spurious ionization of neutral species, and allow only neutrals to pass into the ionization region.

 Ion Optics